Learning to Read Independently

 Reading Critically in the Content Areas (Pennsylvania Academic Standard 1.2)

 (Pennsylvania Academic Standard 1.3)

-1. Reads independently and fluently with 95% accuracy within texts from a variety of genres incorporating compound and complex sentences with multiple phrases and figurative language.
+1. Reads independently and fluently with 95% accuracy beginning chapter books from a variety of genres containing sentences with phrases and multi-syllabic words.

-3. Reads, self-corrects, and clarifies meaning using monitoring strategies (predicts, revises predictions, rereads, adjusts reading rate, locates information, cites evidence from text to support inferences, generalizations and conclusions, uses text organization including headings, tables of content, graphics, and charts).
+3. Reads, self-corrects, and clarifies meaning using monitoring strategies (predicts, revises predictions, rereads, adjusts reading rate.

-4. Demonstrates comprehension by summarizing key details (major points) and events (processes) in fiction and non-fiction.
+5. Demonstrates comprehension by summarizing key details and events

-5. Identify implied or stated main ideas and relevant supporting details citing evidence from text (fiction and nonfiction)
+6. Identify main idea and supporting details (fiction and nonfiction)

-Characters-actions, motives, dialogue, emotions, traits, and relationships among characters within text
+Character-Identify, interpret, compare, describe character’s actions, motives, dialogue, emotions, traits, relation among characters

-8. Demonstrates comprehension through participation in whole group and small group reading discussions about various genres (fiction, non-fiction, and poetry).
+12. Demonstrates comprehension through participation in guided reading discussions about various genres (fiction, non-fiction, and poetry).